 7.4 If you wish to exercise any of these rights, please contact us using the details in paragraph 1.1

 You have a right to object to our processing of your personal data and ask us to stop doing so.
 If we are processing your personal data or direct marketing purposes (which includes profiling to the extent that it is related to such direct marketing) and you object to this, we will stop processing your personal data immediately.

-If our processing of your personal data is in the public interest or pursuant to our legitimate interests and you object to this, we will stop processing your personal data unless we have compelling reasons which override your interests, or our use of your personal data is for the establishment, exercise or defence of legal claims.
+If our processing of your personal data is in the public interest or pursuant to our legitimate interests, and you object to this, we will stop processing your personal data unless we have compelling reasons which override your interests, or our use of your personal data is for the establishment, exercise or defense of legal claims.

 7.6 We hope that we can satisfy any queries you may have about the way we process your data.
-However, if you have unresolved concerns you also have the right to complain to data protection authorities (in the UK, the Information Commissioner’s Office).
-You can call the ICO on 0303 123 1113 or go to their website: https://ico.org.uk/make-a-complaint/).
+However, if you have unresolved concerns you also have the right to complain to data protection authorities (National Privacy Commission).
+You may go to their website: https://www.privacy.gov.ph/askpriva/).